Get 80% off your plan for your first 6 months.*

 • Valuation and legal fees: approximately £2,500

-• Total cost: around £17,500
+• Total cost: approximately £17,500

 How long does it take to get a bridge loan?

-Bridge loans can complete in as little as three to 14 days, compared to several weeks or months for traditional business loans.
-Speed is one of their main advantages.
+Bridge loans can complete in 3–14 days, compared to several weeks or months for traditional business loans.
+Speed is one of their main advantages, though several factors affect the timeline:

-• Lender type: Specialist bridge lenders often move faster than traditional banks
+• lender type: Specialist bridge lenders often move faster than traditional banks

 Bridge loans: for and against

-However, bridge loans also carry risks:
+However, bridge loans carry risks you should weigh carefully:

 How to get a bridge loan

-5. Review terms carefully: Check interest rates, fees, and repayment conditions before signing.
+5. Review terms carefully: Check interest rates, fees, and repayment conditions before signing

 Talk to your bank